ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

               sizeLimit: 64Mi
     ~~~

-    First thing you must know about this particular `StatefulSet` declaration is that it is an adaptation of [the one included in the _Ghost on Kubernetes_ project](https://github.com/sredevopsorg/ghost-on-kubernetes/blob/main/deploy/06-ghost-deployment.yaml).
+    First thing you must know about this particular `StatefulSet` declaration is that it is based on [the one included in the _Ghost on Kubernetes_ project](https://github.com/sredevopsorg/ghost-on-kubernetes/blob/main/deploy/06-ghost-deployment.yaml).

     > [!NOTE]
     > **_Ghost on Kubernetes_ is a project maintained by the people at SREDevOps**\